God promises to come to our aid during distress as we walk in harmony with him. Love motivates him to make and keep this promise.

 Unconditional And Unfailing

-The Bible says a fundamental aspect of God’s essence is unconditional, self-sacrificial love.
+The Bible says unconditional, self-sacrificial love is a fundamental aspect of God’s essence.
 He chose to lavish this love on us long before our birth.

 Thus, God’s love for us is an expression of his eternal nature, not a reaction to our current behavior.
-He loves us because of who he is, not because of who we are.
+He loves us because of who he is, not who we are.

 God’s love is unconditional because his nature is immutable.
 His attributes are impervious to fluctuations in our sinfulness or righteousness.